 RIG HISTORY

 In the early 90s, Senoue's rig consisted of an ADA MP-1 preamp, ADA power amp, Marshall 1960 cabinet, and a YAMAHA multi-FX unit (perhaps an SPX90).
-His main guitars were his Jasperwood, Horizon, and later his Performance.
-All three of these guitars has a Seymour Duncan TB-4 in the bridge position at this time.No known photos of this rig exist, but it can be heard in early Kazaly demos.
+His main guitars were his Jasperwood and Horizon.
+Both of these guitars had a Seymour Duncan TB-4 in the bridge position at this time.No known photos of this rig exist, but it can be heard in early Kazaly demos, and was perhaps used on Senoue's music for Heavenly Symphony.
+Senoue can be seen performing with the Jasperwood at TGS 1997, and his Horizon can be seen on a guitar stand behind him.When Senoue joined BLOTTO ROCKERS he may have started using his then-new Soldano SLO-100R.
+He's been photographed performing with this band using his Performance guitar, which also featured a TB-4 in the bridge position, his Ron Wood TE, and his MIJ Fender Stratocaster.

 LATE 1990s - SONIC ADVENTURE, SONS OF ANGELS